JoeOtabor/JoeOtabor/README.md

 This is a Custom MVC framework for building web applications in PHP.

-It was created for the complete a website
+It was created for the completing a website
 ## Starting an application using this framework

 1. Clone it using git